Julia Penny Clark

 Julia Penny Clark is an American attorney who has argued employee benefits law cases before the United States Supreme Court.

 Biography

 Clark was born in Oak Grove, Louisiana, and raised in Waco, Texas, where she attended La Vega High School.
-She studied at the University of Texas, and received a B.A., Phi Beta Kappa, in 1969.
+She studied at the University of Texas, and received a B.A. in 1969 with membership in Phi Beta Kappa.
 She continued her studies at the University of Texas School of Law, serving as an editor of the Texas Law Review, and graduating Order of the Coif and Chancellor honors with a J.D. in 1973.
-After law school, she clerked for Judge J. Braxton Craven, Jr. of the United States Court of Appeals for the Fourth Circuit, and then for Associate Justice of the United States Supreme Court Lewis F. Powell Jr. from 1974 to 1975.
+After law school, she clerked for Judge James Braxton Craven Jr. of the United States Court of Appeals for the Fourth Circuit, and then for Associate Justice of the United States Supreme Court Lewis F. Powell Jr. from 1974 to 1975.
 She was among the first dozen women to clerk at the U.S. Supreme Court.